McMurdo Station: Climate

 With all months having an average temperature below freezing, McMurdo features a polar ice cap climate (Köppen EF).
 However, in the warmest months (December and January) the monthly average high temperature may occasionally rise above freezing.
 The place is protected from cold waves from the interior of Antarctica by the Transantarctic Mountains, so temperatures below −40° are rare, compared to more exposed places like Neumayer Station, which usually gets those temperatures a few times every year, often as early as May, and sometimes even as early as April, and very rarely above 0 °C. The highest temperature ever recorded at McMurdo was 10.8 °C on December 21, 1987.
-There is enough snowmelt in summer that a limited amount of vegetation can grow, specifically a few species of moss and lichen.
+There is enough snowmelt in summer that a few species of moss and lichen can grow.